bitstarr/grav-plugin-draft-preview/README.md

 # Draft Preview Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of the plugin.**

 The **Draft Preview** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
-Preview Pages that are not published yet
+After installation you can preview pages that are not published yet in admin.

 ## Installation